alexwlchan/alexwlchan.net/src/_drafts/no-cause-for-alarm.md

 ## SQS metrics can be delayed by up to 15 minutes

-Searching for various terms like "delayed" and "sqs" and "metric", I eventually stumbled upon [a note in the AWS documentation][delayed_metrics]:
+Searching for various terms like "delayed" and "sqs" and "metric", I eventually stumbled upon [this note in the AWS documentation][delayed_metrics]:

 > CloudWatch metrics for your Amazon SQS queues are automatically collected and pushed to CloudWatch at one-minute intervals.
 > These metrics are gathered on all queues that meet the CloudWatch guidelines for being *active*.